Tibet Since the Chinese Invasion

 Human rights conditions in Tibet remain dismal.
 Under the Chinese occupation, the Tibetan people are denied most rights guaranteed in the Universal Declaration of Human Rights including the rights to self-determination, freedom of speech, assembly, movement, expression and travel.

 China’s consistent use of excessive military force to stifle dissent has resulted in widespread human rights abuses including multiple cases of arbitrary arrests, political imprisonment, torture and execution.
 Human rights groups have documented at least 60 deaths of peaceful demonstrators since 1987.

 Human rights groups have confirmed, by name, over 700 Tibetan political prisoners in Tibet, although there are likely to be hundreds more whose names are not confirmed.
 Many are detained without charge or trial for up to four years through administrative regulations entitled “re-education through labor”.
-Also, over the past year unrest has spread from urban areas into the countryside.
+Over the past year unrest has spread from urban areas into the countryside.

 Credible reports of mistreatment and torture of detainees and political prisoners in Tibet are widespread, including beatings, shocks with electric batons, deprivation of sleep or food, exposure to cold and other brutalities.
 Human rights and humanitarian organizations are denied access to prisons and detention centers in Tibet.

 Prior to the Chinese invasion of 1950, Tibet was a country steeped in religion.
 Religious practice permeated the daily lives of the Tibetan people and formed the social fabric connecting them to the land.
 Recognizing this, the Chinese focused on destroying this cultural base of the Tibetan people in the hopes of quelling dissent to their rule.
 In 1960 the International Commission of Jurists found “that the Chinese will not permit adherence to and practice of Buddhism in Tibet…. [and] that they have systematically set out to eradicate this religious belief in Tibet.”